-The Residential Architect of Distinction Award (previously the annual Architect of Distinction Award) is given every two years to a residential architect, licensed for more than 15 years, who has demonstrated a mastery of architecture through design, craft and materials, and who has made significant contributions to the advancement of residential design.
-The recipient is selected from among a competitive pool of candidates by a jury of peers.
+The Residential Architect of Distinction Award (previously the annual Architect of Distinction Award) is given every two years to a residential architect, licensed for more than 15 years, who has demonstrated architectural excellence through design, craft, and materials, or who has made significant contributions to the advancement of residential design.

 Eligibility